unisb-bioinf/causaltrail/README.md

 current query.

 In addition to the operations on nodes, there is an operation on edges.
-A right click on an edge opens a context menu allowing to remove the selected egde.
+A right click on an edge opens a context menu allowing to remove the selected edge.
 Removed edges are shown in grey.
 As for adding an edge, removing one causes retraining of the network too.

 ####Query History####